Hi I’m Chloe

 Toyohari is a Japanese method of Acupuncture; Toyo meaning East Asia, and Hari meaning needle.

-Toyohari uses very delicate needling techniques, that are mostly non-insertive, making it a very suitable treatment for people who are needle phobic, or who generally feel sensitive to treatment.
-However, we can all experience benefits from this gentle treatment.
+Toyohari uses very delicate needling techniques that are mostly non-insertive, making it a very suitable treatment for people who are needle phobic, or who generally feel sensitive to treatment.
+However, we can all experience benefits from this gentle treatment modality.

-Treatment is not limited to needles, a variety tools can be used in treatment, some with rounded edges that brush along the surface of the skin.
-And my favourite, moxibustion (pictured).
-A warming technique that can assist when the ‘stuckness’ or pain is a bit more chronic or stubborn.
+Treatment is not limited to needles, a variety of tools can be used in treatment, some with rounded or defined edges that brush along the surface of the skin.
+And my favourite, moxibustion (pictured); a warming technique that uses softly rolled cones of mugwort (artemisia) on specific acupuncture points, which can assist when the ‘stuckness’ or pain is a bit more chronic.
 In all, we are supporting your system to come back to its most comfortable state, where change and healing can arise.

 If you have any questions, see if they have been answered on my FAQ’s page by following the link below, or reach out to me via email.